ChartaTheory/Charta-Research-Coq-Proofs/README.md

 ```

 All files should compile without errors, ending with Qed. for the main theorems.
 Key verified results include:

 T1p_GoedelLimitation: No computational system realizes all mental phenomena
 T4p_Emergent_S: Necessary existence of the subject-functor S_subject

 Interpretation

 The Coq code verifies internal consistency and derivability of the theorems from the stated axioms.
-The axioms are philosophically motivated (Gödel/Penrose insight, normative irreducibility, finite computational limits).
+The axioms are philosophically resp. metalogically motivated (Gödel/Penrose insight, normative irreducibility, finite computational limits).
 Alternative weaker formulations are discussed in the paper.
 This is a mechanized philosophical argument, not an independent mathematical proof of the axioms themselves.